Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: Abstract

 \section{Abstract}

-We argue that measurements of forward neutrons from nuclear breakup in inclusive high energy photon-nucleus ($\gamma A$) scattering provide a novel complementary way to study small-$x$ dynamics of QCD in heavy-ion ultraperipheral collisions (UPCs).
-Using the leading twist approximation to nuclear shadowing, we calculate the distribution over the number of evaporation neutrons produced in $\gamma Pb$ collisions at the LHC.
-We demonstrate that it allows one to determine the distribution over the number of wounded nucleons (inelastic collisions), which constrains the mechanism of nuclear shadowing of nuclear parton distributions.
+We argue that measurements of forward neutrons from nuclear breakup in inclusive high energy photon-nucleus ($\gamma A$) scattering provide a novel way to study small-$x$ dynamics of QCD in heavy-ion ultraperipheral collisions (UPCs).
+Using models for hadronic fluctuations of the real photon and neutron emission in nuclear fragmentation, we calculate the distribution over the number of evaporation neutrons produced in $\gamma Pb$ collisions at the LHC.
+We show that it is correlated with the number of wounded nucleons (inelastic collisions) and, hence, can constrain the mechanism of nuclear shadowing and its $x$ dependence.